Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 The reset button is there to protect the motor from becoming damaged if the compressor begins overheating.
 That’s also why the air compressor keeps tripping the reset button because the system is becoming too hot.
 You can typically find the reset button on the end or side of your compressor, and sometimes even located inside the wiring of the motor.

-The thermal overload button is used in series with the power supply to the motor and in the event of excessive overload or heating, it cut off power to the motor to allow it time to cool down.
+The thermal overload button is used in series with the power supply to the motor and in the event of excessive overload or heating, it cuts off power to the motor to allow it time to cool down.

 Some thermal overload switches are manual, and require the big red button on them to be pressed when the air compressor has cooled.
 Others are auto-reset types, which automatically let the motor restart when it has cooled enough.
 All thermal reset switches are similar in design, regardless of what electric motor they’re on, whether that’s an air compressor, air conditioner, or heating blower.
 You can view some thermal reset switches here!